Including a house viewing checklist, first home essentials and help to buy houses schemes

 It could be your ideal home at the best price but if it’s out in the middle of nowhere and you don’t drive, how are you going to get the kids to school?
 Are local shops walkable?
 Public transport etc.

 Drive around the house before you go for a viewing.
-What’s the area like at different times of the day?
+Do the houses have home alarm systems, cameras, or security signs?
+This could indicate the area has experienced crime in the past.
+In addition, what’s the area like at different times of the day?
 What do the other houses look like?
 Are the gardens maintained?
 What’s parking like when everyone gets home?

 Have a search about local schools and Google Map how far the walk is.